 Only junior and senior students may live at the Village at Odell's Pond and New Future Manor (commonly known as 380).

 Even though we are a residential campus, at this time we do not have the ability to house all of our graduate students.
-The only Master's students that are applicable for on-campus housing are those that apply and are offered a job as a Resident Assistant or Community Coordinator.
+The only Master's students that are applicable for on-campus housing are those that apply and are offered a job as a Resident Assistant.

 Turn your room into a comforting home away from home with the Residence Hall Linens program.
 The Office of Residential Education has partnered with Residence Hall Linens to provide our students and families with a convenient, affordable way to ensure you have everything you need for life on campus.
 The extra long sheets and bedding products are guaranteed to fit all of the beds on campus, and there are matching towels and even storage items available to help make the transition to college life easier.
 All products are guaranteed until graduation, and shipping is free for all Value Pak orders.
 The Office of Residential Education receives proceeds from every order placed through this program.
 Parents and students who have taken advantage of this opportunity in previous years recommend placing your order early, since popular colors and patterns can sell out quickly.
 Please visit the RHL website.